gini/gini-mobile-ios/HealthSDK/GiniHealthSDKPinning/README.md

 ## Documentation

-Further documentation with installation, integration or customization guides can be found in our [website](https://developer.gini.net/gini-health-sdk-pinning-ios/docs/).
+Further documentation with installation, integration or customization guides can be found in our [website](https://developer.gini.net/gini-mobile-ios/GiniHealthSDK/index.html).

 ## Example apps

 We are providing example app for Swift.
 This app demonstrates how to integrate the Gini Health SDK with the Component API of Gini Capture library.
-To run the example project, clone the repo and run `pod install` from the Example directory first.

-An example banking app is available in the [Gini Pay Bank SDK's](https://github.com/gini/gini-pay-bank-sdk-ios) repository.
+An example banking app is available in the [Gini Mobile iOS Monorepo](https://github.com/gini/gini-mobile-ios/tree/main/BankSDK/GiniBankSDKExample) repository.
-To check the redirection to the Banking app please run Bank example before Example Swift.
-You can use the same Gini Pay API client credentials in the example banking app as in your app, if not otherwise specified.
+To check the redirection to the Banking app please run Bank example before the Health example.
+You can use the same Gini Health API client credentials in the example banking app as in your app, if not otherwise specified.
-To inject your API credentials into the Health and Bank example apps you need to fill in your credentials in `Example/Example Swift/Credentials.plist` and `Example/Bank/Credentials.plist`, respectively.
+To inject your API credentials into the Health and Bank example apps you need to fill in your credentials in [Credentials.plist](https://github.com/gini/gini-mobile-ios/blob/main/BankSDK/GiniBankSDKExample/GiniBankSDKExampleBank/Credentials.plist) and [Credentials.plist](https://github.com/gini/gini-mobile-ios/blob/main/HealthSDK/GiniHealthSDKExample/GiniHealthSDKExample/Credentials.plist), respectively.

 ## Requirements